CaptainCrowbar/prion-lib/rs-core/vector.md

-# Vectors, Matrices, and Quaternnions #
+# Vectors, Matrices, and Quaternions #

 By Ross Smith